Not sure how to structure your Go web application?

 Other routers

-The other routers that I evaluated are listed below, along with a short note to explain why they didn't made the shortlist.
+For completeness, the other routers that I evaluated are listed below, along with a short note to explain why they didn't made the shortlist.

 Repository Notes